El Paso grapples with surge of migrants before asylum shift - KESQ

 City officials say that most of the migrants released in recent days by federal immigration authorities have some financial means or sponsors in the U.S. to pay for transportation to communities in the U.S. interior.
 But he said the city is bracing for an even larger surge in asylum-seeking migrants that may not have resources for further travel.

-The city recently disbanded its aid and communications center for migrants, while suspending a busing program that delivered thousands of mostly Venezuelan migrants to Chicago and New York in September and October.
+The city recently disbanded its aid and communications center for migrants, while suspending a busing program to delivered thousands of mostly Venezuelan migrants to Chicago and New York in September and October.

 D’Agostino outlined a new strategy that might ferry migrants to large, nearby transportation hubs, such as Dallas, Denver and Phoenix.
 He said federal immigration authorities are preparing to possibly process and directly release migrants at a bridge that connects Ciudad Juárez, Mexico, and El Paso.